 ave a brunch fit for a drag queen.
-Visit John Waters’ favorite book store.
+Visit John Waters’ favorite bookstore.
 Have a drink at a landmark.
 Discover Baltimore pride.
-Our LGBTQ+ Guide to Baltimore has just what you need if you’re looking for a place to stay, eat, dance, be amazed, and, especially, a place to feel at home.
+Our LGBTQ+ Guide to Baltimore has just what you need if you’re looking for a place to stay, eat, dance, be amazed and feel at home.

 LGBTQ+ Friendly Hotels